neoedmund/neoebuild/README.md

 *neoe* use Eclipse and Netbeans for his java projects developing, but also on some *small* projects, it is clear and handy to use a plain text editor(like [*neoeedit*](https://github.com/neoedmund/neoeedit)) and a online javadoc, and build use neoebuild.
+Also big projects build using neoebuild is also cool.

 Features